Undergraduate Academic Policies

 Absence Guidelines

-For undergraduate lecture classes, the College has set the following guidelines for absences that are neither sanctioned nor documented:
+For undergraduate lecture classes, the University has set the following guidelines for absences that are neither sanctioned nor documented:

 At the discretion of the professor, students who exceed the above number of absences may have up to 10 points deducted from their overall course grade.